nens/threedi-results-analysis/README.rst

 - Importing spatialite and netCDF datasources
 - Visualization of 3Di network structure based on the netCDF
-- Visualization of netCDF time series results
+- Visualization of datasource time series
 - Sideviews
 - An extensible toolbox with custom Python scripts (for e.g. statistical analysis)